Directions for Completing an STM Portfolio

 Once the pastor has completed his portfolio, he submits a digital copy of his portfolio to his STM advisor.
-The STM advisor, in consultation with the pastor, selects a second reader for the portfolio.
+The STM advisor selects a second reader for the portfolio.
 The STM advisor and the second reader read through the portfolio and compare the learning the portfolio demonstrates with the stated knowledge, skill, and attitude objectives of the STM area in which the pastor had chosen to focus his studies.
 As they evaluate the portfolio, the advisor and second reader are looking for places where they can commend the pastor for giving evidence of having achieved the stated objectives as well as noting places where they might perceive gaps to encourage further evidence of learning.
 The readers also note places where they may have more general or specific questions for the pastor who prepared the portfolio.
 If the advisor and second reader would be convinced that gaps in the portfolio in regard to achieving the stated knowledge, skill, and attitude objectives of that area of study are significant enough, they could suggest to the pastor the specific goal(s) that would yet require an additional artifact(s) that would allow the portfolio to be accepted and an oral defense to be scheduled.
 If such a determination would be made to suggest an additional artifact(s), the pastor would be asked to complete that work before the portfolio would be received and an oral defense scheduled.

 Once the advisor and 2nd reader agree that the portfolio gives sufficient evidence of having attained the knowledge, skill, and attitude goals of that area of study, the STM advisor will work with the pastor and 2nd reader to set up a day for the oral examination on the portfolio.
 The oral examination can either take place on campus in Mequon or via video technology if travel to Mequon proves problematic for any of the three participants.
 The oral exam would typically last for no more than an hour.
 The oral exam provides an opportunity for the advisor and 2nd reader to commend the pastor for the growth his portfolio demonstrates, as well as to ask questions of the pastor for information or clarification.